Long-time behavior of generalized gradient flows of solutions to Hamilton-Jacobi equations: Long-time behavior of gradient flows

-then there exists no occupational measure of $\Xxu$ satisfying \eqref{eq:mean=0}. \item Another way to formulate \eqref{eq:lim_mean=0} is to say that for any $\eps>0$ the probability for $\Xxu(t,x)$ to be $\eps$-close to the regular critical set of $u$, with $t$ picked at random in $[0,T]$, tends to 1 as $T\to\infty$. \end{enumerate} \end{remarks} \begin{theorem} Let $u: \T^{d} \to \R$ be a semiconcave solution of \eqref{eq:MS} and set Let $x \in \T^{d}$ be such that $\tau(x)=\infty$.
+then there exists no occupational measure of $\Xxu$ satisfying \eqref{eq:mean=0}. \end{remarks} We now consider the opposite situation. \begin{theorem} Let $u: \T^{d} \to \R$ be a semiconcave solution of \eqref{eq:MS} and set Let $x \in \T^{d}$ be such that $\crit(x)=\infty$.
 Then, the following properties are equivalent: \begin{enumerate}[(a)] \item there exists $\mu\in\W_u(x)$ such that